duarte152/andy-dashboard/emails_supervisores_uk.md

 Your research on the implementation of digital technologies for safer and more effective care, and the Global Digital Health Unit's focus on evidence-based digital health interventions in clinical settings, speaks directly to the challenge I encounter daily.
 Your book *Digital Health for Primary Care* and your broader work on bridging the gap between technology design and clinical reality reflect a rigour that I find largely absent in industry - where "implementation" too often means deployment, not the deeper organisational and behavioural change that makes a tool genuinely useful.

-I have been thinking about how implementation science frameworks can improve the adoption and sustained use of digital health tools in secondary care settings - and I would be grateful to be guided by your expertise on where you see the most relevant directions within your current work.
+I have been thinking about how implementation science frameworks can improve the adoption and sustained use of digital health tools in clinical settings - and I would be grateful to be guided by your expertise on where you see the most relevant directions within your current work.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil), with a Minor in Entrepreneurship.
 Before Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland focused on scaling startups and impactful entrepreneurship.
 I also served as a Second Lieutenant in the Brazilian Army.
 I hold both Brazilian and Portuguese citizenship - I came across your profile and was glad to see another Portuguese-speaking researcher working at the intersection of digital health and implementation science at this level.